gaco79/wordpress-foundation5-base-theme/README.md

 This is a base theme to start your own Wordpress theme utilising the marvellousness of Zurb's Foundation 5.
 The files provided are the minimum necessary for a working Wordpress theme.

-The project makes use of Bower, Grunt and libsass.
+The project makes use of Bower, Gulp and libsass.
 It should compile very quickly and be easy to maintain with upgrades in future.

-## Important Note
+## Important Notes

-This project is now being coded to work with Wordpress version 4.0+.
+This branch of the project is being developed to use Gulp instead of Grunt as the build system.
+This will probably be implemented in the master branch as of v0.4.0.

 Due to major upgrades to TinyMCE between WordPress 3.8 and 3.9, the [responsiveimage] shortcode will not work correctly with versions of WordPress earlier than 3.9.